getsentry/snuba/docs/source/architecture/partitioning.rst

 Add the logical:physical mapping
 --------------------------------
-To add a physical partition to the logical:physical mapping, or reshard, increment the value of ``settings.LOCAL_PHYSICAL_PARTITIONS`` and change the mapping of relevant partitions in ``settings.LOGICAL_PARTITION_MAPPING``.
+To add a physical partition to the logical:physical mapping, or repartition, increment the value of ``settings.LOCAL_PHYSICAL_PARTITIONS`` and change the mapping of relevant partitions in ``settings.LOGICAL_PARTITION_MAPPING``.
 Every logical partition **must** be assigned to a physical partition and the